 A reflection on all the accomplishments (and challenges) of participating in a DAO

 In 2021, there was endless hype around decentralized autonomous organizations and their experiments.
 Some raised millions of dollars from accredited investors to invest in Web3 companies.
-While others, raised funds to buy the U.S. Constitution or a copy of Dune storyboard collection.
+While others, raised funds to buy the U.S. Constitution or a copy of a Dune storyboard collection.
 They all moved fast, and some broke things—most egregiously, the trust of their communities and the public.

 Des Femmes DAO, however, has worked diligently to move slowly and build trust.
 It’s why I’ve so unapologetically recommended the community to everyone looking for a safe space to be a little crypto-curious.